PrincetonUniversity/hpc_beginning_workshop/05_effective_usage/README.md

 | 32                         |  0.71    |   5.9     |   18%               |

 We see that by dividing the computation across several threads, which run on the CPU-cores, the execution time is dramatically reduced.
-The same can be done with GPUs which have 1000's of cores.
+What is the best choice for `--cpus-per-task` for this case?
+Clearly, using 32 CPU-cores does not lead to optimal performance.

 A similar procedure can be used to find the optimal number of CPU-cores for MPI codes and the optimal number of GPUs for codes that use GPUs.